hepcat72/flyMultiPlate/README.md

 ## History

-This script was originally written by Ben Bratton, adjusted but Sudarshan Chari to tweak the user workflow and obtain desired outputs, and updated for memory usage and multiple camera capabilities by Robert Leach.
+This script was originally obtained, with permission from Harvard University, enhanced by Ben Bratton, adjusted but Sudarshan Chari to tweak the user workflow and obtain desired outputs, and updated for memory usage, UI features, reliability, and multiple camera support by Robert Leach.

 ## Credits

+* Harvard University
 * Ben Bratton
 * Sudarshan Chari
 * Robert Leach